aonontojahan/Learning-Vault/README.md

 ---

 ## 🔥 Purpose
-- To keep track of my learning journey
+- To keep track of my learning journey.
 - To organize knowledge across different fields
 - To revisit and revise whenever needed
 - To inspire continuous learning